yashbutani/Emulator-/README.md

 - Reliable Transfer
 To achieve the reliable transfer, the requester will advertise a window size (see the requester specification of this write up for more info) to the sender with the request packet.
 The sender will send a full "window" of packets and wait for ACKs of each packet before sending more packets.
 After a certain timeout, the sender will retransmit the packets that it has not received an ack for.

+- change from localhost back to socket.gethostname() in binding for sender, requester, and emulator